 Definite article of serious wishes a very serious accounting that excites the dismal and hopeless, the depressed kept low, holding up, their mouths set just right they get it hopping crazy in the farmyard three-legged dogs and deformed lambs

-Broken halters of horses run amok the sky gets higher, the moon is swelling these old roads will only stand so much before this precious, probable, sundrian will stop the lessening (if you ever could) take the nothing and turn it into light.
+Broken halters of horses run amok the sky gets higher, the moon is swelling these old roads will only stand so much before this precious, probable, sundrian will stop the lessening (if you ever could) take the nothings and turn it into light.

 The winter evening settles down With smell of steaks in passageways.
 Six o’clock.
 The burnt-out ends of smoky days.
 And now a gusty shower wraps The grimy scraps Of withered leaves about your feet And newspapers from vacant lots; The showers beat On broken blinds and chimney-pots, And at the corner of the street A lonely cab-horse steams and stamps.

 The morning comes to consciousness Of faint stale smells of beer From the sawdust-trampled street With all its muddy feet that press To early coffee-stands.
 With the other masquerades That time resumes, One thinks of all the hands That are raising dingy shades In a thousand furnished rooms.